What is Elzonris and how is it used?

 - Use aseptic technique for preparation of the ELZONRIS dose.

-- Using a sterile 10 mL syringe, transfer 9 mL of 0.9% Sodium Chloride Injection, USP to an empty sterile 10 mL vial.
+- Step 1 -Prepare 10 mL of 100 mcg/mL ELZONRIS -Using a sterile 10 mL syringe, transfer 9 mL of 0.9% Sodium Chloride Injection, USP to an empty sterile 10 mL vial.

 - Gently swirl the ELZONRIS vial to mix the contents, remove the cap, and using a sterile 1 mL syringe, withdraw 1 mL of thawed ELZONRIS from the product vial.